CapricanDRJ/witchers_shakespeare/index.md

 ### Act III Scene I: The Aftermath of Ilistus's Departure

-*[The Watchers' kingdom, now weakened by the departure of Ilistus and his followers]*
+*[The Witchers' kingdom, now weakened by the departure of Ilistus and his followers]*

 **[Minos]**